 80-100 Word Objectives Overview:

 To automate the creation of heat vulnerability maps of Maricopa Co., Arizona, with a python tool that the end-users can use to monitor heat severity.
-Aqua MODIS data were used to gather land surface temperature (LST) data.
-Mesowest weather station data was also collected to determine days that were above the national weather service extreme heat threshold.
+Aqua MODIS data were used to gather land surface temperature (LST).
+Mesowest weather station data were also collected to determine days that were above the national weather service extreme heat threshold.
 Census and CASPER survey data provided insight into regions of the county that are most in need of relief during the hottest days and nights of the summer.
-All analyses was conducted in python and R compiled scripts and output to a geodatabase that - once connected to ArcMap - allows the end user to add layers to visualize trends.
+All analyses were conducted in python and R compiled scripts and output to a geodatabase that - once connected to ArcMap - allows the end user to add layers to visualize trends.

 Abstract: